 Most vapes cause lung ailments because of their psychosis-inducing content.
 This psychoactive compound in weed has led to severe lung injuries.

-According to the CDC report, 82% of the cases were a result of using such products, with or without nicotine and 33% were mere because of psychoactive cannabinoid-containing products.
+According to the CDC report, 82% of the cases resulted from using such products, with or without nicotine, and 33% were merely because of psychoactive cannabinoid-containing effects.

 E-cigarette liquid contains additives like propylene glycol and glycerine that release volatile organic compounds (VOCs) when heated.
 These fumes, when inhaled, harm your lungs.

-The presence of Vitamin E acetate in weed e-cigarettes is strongly associated with the EVALI outbreak.
+Vitamin E acetate in weed e-cigarettes is strongly associated with the EVALI outbreak.
 It is an oil derivative usually found in foods and cosmetic products and is now used as a thickener in vaping products.
-Vitamin E acetate is harmless when ingested, but can hinder the normal functioning of your lungs if inhaled.
+Vitamin E acetate is harmless when ingested but can hinder the normal functioning of your lungs if inhaled.

-In a recent 2020 study, Vitamin E acetate was found in bronchoalveolar lavage (BAL) fluid samples of 48 out of 51 EVALI patients.
-This was in comparison with the BAL fluid of healthy individuals where there were no traces of the compound.
+A recent 2020 study found Vitamin E acetate in bronchoalveolar lavage (BAL) fluid samples of 48 out of 51 EVALI patients.
+This was in comparison with the BAL fluid of healthy individuals, where there were no traces of the compound.

-Other than this, weed cartridges containing intoxicating cannabinoids from the underground black market pose a greater threat than the legalized ones.
-These products include ' dank vapes' that contain about 90 percent of this cannabinoid.
+Other than this, weed cartridges containing intoxicating cannabinoids from the underground black market pose a more significant threat than the legalized ones.
+These products include 'dank vapes' with about 90 percent of this cannabinoid.
 This may lead to psychosis and mental disorders in the long run.

 Earlier this year, the Trump administration announced a nationwide ban on some flavored e-cigarettes.
 The ban is for mint and fruit-flavored cartridge-based e-cigarettes.
 It is not a full-on ban, as menthol and tobacco flavors delivered in manners other than cartridges will continue.

-Juul, a popular vape product company faced accusations by the Food and Drug Administration (FDA) of marketing its products as safer than tobacco.
+Juul, a famous vape product company, faced accusations by the Food and Drug Administration (FDA) of marketing its products as safer than tobacco.

 Its 'Make the Switch' campaign ran with no scientific evidence for the claim and proper approval from the agency.
 Owing to the ban, the company pulled back the campaign and the flavored pods from the market.

 In December 2019, the minimum age to buy tobacco products- including cigarettes, cigars, and e-cigarettes raised to 21.
-It is now illegal for a retailer to sell these products to individuals below the age of 21.
+It is now illegal for a retailer to sell these products to individuals under 21.

 The FDA website also ran a report on it in the wake of a rising number of teens using the product.

-The authorities have targeted the black market manufacturers to stop the sale and distribution of bootleg marijuana cartridges.
+The authorities have targeted the black market manufacturers to stop selling and distributing bootleg marijuana cartridges.
 The Police made a few arrests in this case in Wisconsin and Milwaukee in the past months.

-Due to the new laws and federal regulations, there’s been a significant drop in the sale in the vaping and weed industry.
-But there’s a fear that with the ban, the consumers might switch back to traditional smoking.
+Due to the new laws and federal regulations, there's been a significant drop in the sale of vaping and weed.
+But there's a fear that consumers might switch back to traditional smoking with the ban.

 Health risks of vaping weed vs smoking

-The electronic delivery of weed and nicotine has brought forward several health concerns related to the lungs and heart.
-Although weed also has health benefits, consuming it in large quantities and through vape cartridges may do you more harm than good.
+The electronic delivery of weed and nicotine has brought several health concerns related to the lungs and heart.
+Although weed also has health benefits, consuming it in large quantities and through vape cartridges may harm you more than reasonably.

 The primary health risk of vaping has to be EVALI.
-This lung ailment has gripped numerous people across the country and continues to rise.
+Unfortunately, this lung ailment has gripped numerous people nationwide and continues to rise.

 As it exposes you to harmful chemicals, it can induce problems like chronic lung disease and asthma.

-Excessive vaping exposes you to formaldehyde and acetaldehyde that increase the risk of cardiovascular diseases.
+Excessive vaping exposes you to formaldehyde and acetaldehyde, which increase cardiovascular disease risk.

 Nicotine is a toxic substance that can be addictive if you vape frequently.
-It raises your blood pressure and adrenaline hormone to increase your heart rate.
+In addition, it raises your blood pressure and adrenaline hormone to increase your heart rate.
 This may lead to a heart attack.

 How can you counter this crisis?

+Here is my experience with vaporizers and vaping.
 Vaping is no better than smoking.
-You may consider it an effective smoke cessation tool but you are still inhaling chemicals that are not good for you.
-Here are a few tips that can help you vape safely:
+You may consider it an effective smoke cessation tool but still inhales chemicals that are not good for you.
+Here are a few tips to help you vape safely:

-- To save yourself from the health hazards of vaping, you need to be vigilant about the brands and products you buy.
-There are illicit companies that sell adulterated vape cartridges that have proved to be fatal.
+To save yourself from the health hazards of vaping, you need to be vigilant about the brands and products you buy.
+There are illicit companies that sell contaminated vape cartridges that have proved to be fatal.
 Beware of such products.

-- If you’ve switched to e-cigarettes, do not go back to smoking.
-The dual-use of both can affect your health and delay the process in case you decide to quit.
+If you've switched to e-cigarettes, do not quit smoking.
+The dual use of both can affect your health and delay the process if you decide to quit.

-- If you’re experiencing any breathing problems, consult a health care professional immediately to get timely treatment.
+If you're experiencing breathing problems, consult a healthcare professional immediately for timely treatment.